 11. Showscale (Website)

 Showscale is yet another free online tool for finding your scale through entering the notes/chords you want to play.

 It’s very intuitive and easy and gives you a plethora of options for any combination you might have, and when you choose a scale, you get a remodeled piano keyboard on which you can see how the notes are laid out.

-This list included different music key finders, from professional, paid software to different versions of free online and downloadable tools.
+This list included different music key finders, from professional, paid software to different versions of free online and tools for your phone or computer.

 It doesn’t matter whether you’re a DJ or a classically trained musician, a professional or an amateur, you can find very helpful tools on this list for anyone and for any price you might be ready to pay.